Categories

 ~ Mundaka Upanishad, Verse 2.2.11

-And Shankara (ascribed to him) in his commentary to this verse says:
+And Shankara (ascribed to him) in his commentary on this verse says:

 That which is before us and which, in the eyes of the ignorant, appears to be not Brahman is certainly Brahman.
 Similarly, what is behind us; so, that to the south; so, that to the north; so, that below, and that above and all that is extended everywhere in the form of effect, appearing otherwise than Brahman and possessed of name and form.
 Why say much?
 All this vast universe is Brahman, certainly.
 All perception otherwise than as Brahman is mere ignorance, just as the perception of a serpent in a rope.
 The declaration of the Vedas is that the one Brahman alone is really true.